larsbaunwall/Beolyd5/README.md

 * Roon
 * Web radio stations

-I am exploring a .NET route (which is where I am most comfortable) and a Rust-based approach.
-The UI is probably going to be web-based on top of WebKitGTK.
+~~I am exploring a .NET route (which is where I am most comfortable) and a Rust-based approach.
+The UI is probably going to be web-based on top of WebKitGTK.~~

-Currently, [Tauri](https://tauri.app/)/[WRY](https://github.com/tauri-apps/wry) (Rust-based) looks like good candidates for the UI platform.
-This will then bridge the BS5 controller with the web UI via a Javascript-bridge.
+~~Currently, [Tauri](https://tauri.app/)/[WRY](https://github.com/tauri-apps/wry) (Rust-based) looks like good candidates for the UI platform.
+This will then bridge the BS5 controller with the web UI via a Javascript-bridge.~~

+**Update:** The application consist of two parts:

+1. a [Rust-based HW abstraction](src/rust) that interfaces with the BS5 controller.
+This library understands the BS5 controller protocol over USB and is also available on [crates.io](https://crates.io/crates/beolyd5_controller)
+2. a [Tauri](https://tauri.app/)-based application that hosts a [VueJS-frontend](src/ui/src) using a platform-specific renderer (Webkit2GTK on Linux).
+This application mimicks the original interface found on the Beosund 5.

-## Support
+## Contributing

 This is a hobby project of mine.
 I don't know when I will be done or how it will look.

 I am not a UI designer, so I could use some help in that department.
 Likewise, I am still a beginner in the embedded world, so defintately would appreciate a helping hand there as well.